rishiraj-tf/Roo-Code-Docs/docs/advanced-usage/context-poisoning.md

 ---
-title: Context Poisoning in Roo Code - Understanding and Prevention
 description: Learn about context poisoning in AI coding assistants, its symptoms, causes, and effective recovery strategies to maintain accurate AI responses.
 keywords:
   - context poisoning